 Backpacking vs. Traditional Camping: The troop engages in a mix of backpacking trips and traditional camping.
 For backpacking trips, the Scouts carry all their gear (lightweight and small is good) in a backpack and are responsible for their own food.
-The troop has backpacking tents and most of the adult leaders have backpacking stoves and water filters available for the Scout's use.
+The troop tent should be used for backpacking trips.
+The troop has backpacking stoves and water filters for the Scouts' use.
 The troop will try to plan trips that are appropriate for the physical capabilities and experience of the participating Scouts.
 If you have any questions of with respect to a trip vs. the capabilities of your Scout, please ask the Scoutmaster directly.